scribu/wp-scb-framework-example/readme.txt

 == Installation ==

 1. Download and unzip the archive.
-2. Move scb-load.php and the scb folder to your mu-plugins folder. *
+2. Move *scb-load.php* and the *scb* folder to your mu-plugins folder. *

-All regular plugins and themes should now have access to the scb classes and functions.
+All plugins and themeswill now have access to the scb classes and functions.

+Plugins that come with scbFramework pre-packaged will also use the version in mu-plugins.

-* mu-plugins is a folder in wp-content.
-Create it if you don't have it.
+* *mu-plugins* is a folder in wp-content.
+Create it if it's not there.

 == Changelog ==